campbell17/campbell17-v2/journal/draft-PT-outline.md

     - Gobble gobble, you just took a $10k pay cut

 Other chapter ideas:
+- **The Interview**
+  In a room with Brent, Joe, and William.
+Looking over a website to drill me on how I would build it.
+But the interview feels like a formality.
+Like they're just going through the motions because they already decided to hire me and just need to suss out if I'm a fraud.
+They as if I have any questions.
+The company I'm leaving has a nutcase for a CEO, so I jokingly say, "You don't happen to have a CEO who makes you work on random stuff he thinks up while on the toilet, do you?"
+There was a short pause followed by a long collective, "uhhhh" as they all shoot glances between each other waiting for someone to respond.
+I cut in quickly with the truth.
+"I'm just kidding, I don't need to know.
+Anything is better than what I'm dealing with now."
+I would come to know what fueled their panic.
+- **Another One Bites the Dust**
+  How many people can I outlast?
+Number at the time of this writing: 206.
+206 people have come and gone since I started.
+- ****
 - **This Could Work**
   After years of winging it, we grasp onto a stateroom door floating by.
 We're saved.
 We can use this door to get ashore and build up a new boat.
 Wait, a rescue crew is headed our way.
-Is that...an anchor they're about to throw us? (put this just before the acquisition - it refers to using, then losing Shape Up)
+Is that...an anchor they're about to throw us? (put this just before the acquisition - it refers to using, then losing Shape Up - as I re-read this, that's probably too specific.
+It had nothing to do with Shape up...it was the fact the team were open to trying it.
+It was the people.)
 - **I got Pee in my Eye.
 Send Help.**
   We're going slow.
 Let's add a week-long product-design-engineering quarterly planning sesh full of entire day-long meetings to discuss the color of shite.
 That'll fix it.
 - **Cheap Labor**